 So Why Did Vogue Put Žižek on It’s Cover?

-There’s a few layers happening here (I think).
-A philosopher who has built his career on the idea that capitalism survives by absorbing its critics shows up on the cover, gets photographed in front of a wall that calls the audience suckers, and tells the interviewer he calls himself a “moderately conservative communist.”
+I think there’s a few things happening here. Žižek built his career on the idea that capitalism survives by absorbing its critics.
+He’s now on a Vogue cover getting photographed in front of a wall that calls the audience suckers, and tells the interviewer he calls himself a “moderately conservative communist.”
 It’s almost too spot on.
 The system takes a guy who criticizes the system, puts him on a Vogue cover, and sells him back to us.

 Image credit: Jurgen Teller

-He’s not styled.
-The poses are bad (maybe on purpose).
-The locations are fine.
-The cover isn’t a cover, it’s a man looking through a hole in a wall.
-It’s a bit jarring.
+He’s not styled, the poses are bad (maybe on purpose), the locations are weird.
+It’s all a bit jarring.
 Photographer Jurgen Teller has spent 30 years making fashion look awkward and exposed, and he’s using that whole skill set here.
 Vogue Adria isn’t trying to make Žižek fashionable.
-Vogue Adria is making his refusal to become fashionable into the fashion story.
+Vogue Adria is making his refusal to become fashionable into a fashion story.

 The interview (I think) supports this interpretation. Žižek didn’t want to do the interview or the shoot.
 He told the writer, Teodora Jeremić, that he had already said everything he had to say in his books.
 He spends the conversation on the things he actually cares about: that the liberal center is disappearing, that Trump is power’s “obscene dimension” made visible, that the left has lost the language of dignity, and that he was happiest during Covid because he didn’t have to see anyone.
 He says he likes being a passive smoker.
 He says he would prefer to live in Svalbard.